berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section01 Lesson 11 Intro.md

 apply.gif)

-Our evaluator for Racket will be implemented as a Racket program.
-It may seem circular to think about evaluating Racket programs using an evaluator that is itself implemented in Racket.
-However, evaluation is a process, so it is appropriate to describe the evaluation process using Racket, which, after all, is our tool for describing processes.
+Our evaluator for Scheme will be implemented as a Scheme program.
+It may seem circular to think about evaluating Scheme programs using an evaluator that is itself implemented in Scheme.
+However, evaluation is a process, so it is appropriate to describe the evaluation process using Scheme, which, after all, is our tool for describing processes.
 An evaluator that is written in the same language that it evaluates is said to be metacircular.

-The metacircular evaluator is essentially a Racket formulation of the environment model of evaluation described in Lesson 8.
+The metacircular evaluator is essentially a Scheme formulation of the environment model of evaluation described in Lesson 8.
 Recall that the model has two basic parts:

 * To evaluate a combination (a compound expression other than a special form), evaluate the subexpressions and then apply the value of the operator subexpression to the values of the operand subexpressions.
 * To apply a compound procedure to a set of arguments, evaluate the body of the procedure in a new environment.
 To construct this environment, extend the environment part of the procedure object by a frame in which the formal parameters of the procedure are bound to the arguments to which the procedure is applied.

 These two rules describe the essence of the evaluation process, a basic cycle in which expressions to be evaluated in environments are reduced to procedures